Hazelwood massacre

 The Hazelwood massacre was a mass murder that occurred on June 14, 1971, in which eight people were shot and killed in a house on Hazelwood Street in Detroit, Michigan.
-All eight victims were African-American.
 It is the largest mass murder in Detroit's history.

 Police believed that one of the victims, heroin dealer and pimp Robert Gardner, was the target and that the others were killed to avoid leaving witnesses.
 Police further believed that Gardner had robbed two Toronto drug dealers while they were visiting Detroit in March 1971 and that the Toronto dealers took out a hit on Gardner in revenge.
 It remains officially unsolved.

 Crime

 On June 14, 1971, shortly before 4:30 a.m., eight persons were shot in the living room of an apartment at a red-brick house located at 1970 Hazelwood Street in Detroit.
 Seven of the victims died immediately.
 The massacre occurred near 12th Street, the focal point of the 1967 Detroit riot.

 Police received calls from neighbors who heard the shots.
 They also received a call from the wife of Robert Gardner, who reported that she entered the house, found her husband had been shot, and drove him to Henry Ford Hospital.
 She reported, "There's a bloodbath in that house and you better send some police."

 The seven victims who died at the scene were: